danieleteti/delphimvcframework/README.md

 ## Support DMVCFramework

 Are you using DMVCFramework?
-Do you want to say "Thanks"?
-Become a Patreon!

-<a href="https://www.patreon.com/bePatron?u=72182967" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>
+Do you want to say "Thanks"? <a href="https://www.patreon.com/bePatron?u=72182967" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

 ### DelphiMVCFramework Main Features